 As the leading auction house in North east of England and Scottish Borders, we have a responsibility to lead by example.
 Reusability is at the core of our company’s ethos, and is a core value.

 Purchasing a preloved item at auction has a substantially lower carbon footprint than buying new.
 A recent study by the Auction Technology Group concluded that in 2021, by buying at auction through it's auction partner network, rather than new, from retail outlets, saved the following CO2 emissions:

 *Carbon emissions saved by the sale of these popular items at auctions run on ATG’s marketplaces globally

 We work closely with carefully selected waste disposal providers, both on House Clearances and at our offices.
 They share our commitment to reducing landfill waste and increasing reusability.

 We have recycling stations located throughout our purpose built saleroom and foster a 'recycling first' attitude with both staff and customers alike.

 All packaging materials are hand sorted by our saleroom team and recycled or reused wherever possible.

 We no longer use disposable cups with our energy efficient coffee machines and water coolers.
 Valuation clients are now offered complimentary coffee in ceramic cups.
 Staff also use recyclable cups and water bottles

-By Autumn 2022, all of our company cars will be electric.
+This year we changed our company cars for electric vehicles.
 Once viable alternatives become available, we will also look to change over our van fleet to electric.

 Clean energy is something we're passionate about, which is why our purpose-built saleroom is fitted with a state of the art solar panel system.
 Not only does this allow us to generate our own electricity, but also to give back green power to the grid.